LARC-CMU-SMU/dph19-glycemic-impact/README.md

 ## Jupyter notebooks
 ### RQ1: Conduct data preprocessing and answer the Research Question 1
-### RQ2: Train a lot of models and save the results to csv/ and pickle/
+### RQ2: Train a lot of models to answer the Research Question 2 and save the results to csv/ and pickle/
-#### RQ2_original: how we prepare the results on paper, it is not well-structured and requires dic_20190819.pickle
-#### RQ2_reproducible: We selectively re-organized some of the notebooks and reproduced the best models in our study
+*RQ2_original: how we prepare the results on paper, it is not well-structured and requires dic_20190819.pickle *RQ2_reproducible: We selectively re-organized some of the notebooks and reproduced the best models in our study
   * Best non-nutritional model: NB-BoW + LR
   * Best overall model: Pre-trained GloVe + Nutritional information + LGBM
   * Second best overall model: NB-BoW + Nutritional information + LR
   * Nutritional only model: Nutritional information + LR